Ducking the Devil: Plot

 At a zoo, a cage was reserved for the Tasmanian Devil.
-He soon escapes and runs amok, scaring away everyone from the zoo in the process.
+He soon escapes and runs amok, scaring everyone away from the zoo in the process.
 Meanwhile, Daffy is at home in his duck pond, and reads about Taz's escape in a newspaper.
-Taz soon finds him and gives chase after the black duck.
+Taz soon finds him and gives chase after Daffy.
 While fleeing from Taz's hungry jaws, Daffy hears a news bulletin posting a $5,000 reward (the equivalent of $45,686.65 in 2022) for the Tasmanian Devil's return which also says Taz becomes docile when exposed to music.

-After failing with a radio (the extension cord doesn't go too far), a trombone (Daffy loses the slide) and bagpipes (apparently the only music Taz doesn't like), Daffy eventually resorts to using his own voice to calm the devil.
-Eventually, after serenading him for 10 mi, Daffy leads Taz to his cage, slamming the door on the beast just as he finishes his song-and his voice gives out.
-After Taz grabs some of the Duck's reward money, which slipped on the ground, Daffy rushes inside the cage screaming his famous line: "It's mine!
+After failing with a radio (the extension cord does not go too far), a trombone (Daffy accidentally loses the slide) and bagpipes (apparently the only music Taz does not like), Daffy eventually resorts to using his own singing voice to calm the devil.
+Eventually, after serenading him for 10 mi, Daffy leads Taz to his cage, and manages to contain the beast just as he finishes his song-and his voice gives out nearly at the very last point.
+After Taz grabs some of the Duck's reward money, which slipped on the ground, Daffy rushes inside the cage, screaming one of his most famous lines: "It's mine!
 Mine, all mine!", and beats up Taz, and reassures the audience that he may be a coward, but he's a "greedy little coward".

 Home media

-"Ducking the Devil" is available on the Looney Tunes Superstars DVD.
-However, it was cropped to widescreen.
-It was also included in Looney Tunes Platinum Collection Vol. 1, this time in the ratio in which it was originally animated (fullscreen aspect ratio).
-You can also find it on Taz's Jungle Jams VHS starring the little devil himself.
+Ducking the Devil is available on the Looney Tunes Super Stars' Daffy Duck: Frustrated Fowl DVD, but was cropped to widescreen.
+The original full-screen version is available on the Taz's Jungle Jams VHS release, and the Looney Tunes Platinum Collection: Volume 1 Blu-ray.